About This Disease

 Swimmer’s itch is a rash caused by an allergic reaction to certain microscopic parasites that infect birds and animals.
 These parasites are released from infected snails into fresh and salt water.
 The infection is found throughout the world and is more frequent during summer months.

-You get it by swimming or wading in waters contaminated with the parasite.
+You can get it swimmer’s itch by swimming or wading in waters contaminated with the parasite.
 The parasite larvae burrow into human skin and causes allergic reaction and rash.
 The risk of being infected is greater in shallow water by the shoreline with warm temperature.
 Although anyone can get swimmer’s itch, children are infected more often since they tend to swim, wade, and play in the shallow water more than adults.
 Also, they are less likely to towel dry themselves when leaving the water.
-Person-to-person spread does not occur, since these larvae cannot develop in a human and die soon.
+Person-to-person spread does not occur, since these larvae cannot develop and survive in a human host.

 Diagnosing swimmer’s itch can be a challenge because the rash can resemble other skin problems, such as poison ivy.
 There are no specific tests to diagnose swimmer’s itch.